qmlbook/qmlbook/en/ch01/index.rst

 Qt 5 Focus
 ---------

 Qt 5 is a complete refreshing of the very successful Qt 4 release.
 With Qt 4.8, the Qt 4 release is almost 7 years old.
 It's time to make an amazing toolkit even more amazing.
-Qt 5 is focused on the the following:
+Qt 5 is focused on the following:

 * **Outstanding Graphics**: Qt Quick 2 is based on OpenGL (ES) using a scene graph implementation.
 The recomposed graphics stack allows a new level of graphic effects combined with an ease of use never seen before in this field.